decadenza/DirectStereoRectification/README.md

 Full details in the **paper**:

->Pasquale Lafiosca and Marta Ceccaroni, *"Rectifying homographies for stereo vision: direct method and implementation"*, in print, 2020.
+>**Pasquale Lafiosca and Marta Ceccaroni, *"Rectifying homographies for stereo vision: direct method and implementation"*, in print, 2020**.

 Cite as:
 ```